acarbayk/agent-based-civilization-simulation/README.md

 ---

-## 🎯 Project Goals
+# 🎯 Project Goals

-The goal of this project is to explore how relatively simple AI behaviours can generate believable civilizations and unique historical narratives.
+The primary objective of this project is to explore:

+- Agent-Based Modeling
+- Emergent Behaviour
+- Utility-Based AI
+- Simulation Design
+- Complex Systems

-Rather than scripting stories, the simulation allows them to emerge naturally from interactions between autonomous agents.
+Rather than scripting historical events, the goal is to allow believable civilizations to emerge through autonomous decision-making.

 ---

-## 🚀 Future Improvements
+# 🚀 Future Roadmap

 - Economy simulation
 - Religion
 - Cultural evolution
-- Climate system
+- Climate simulation
 - Natural disasters
 - Procedural world generation
-- Save / Load functionality
+- Save / Load system
-- Advanced AI personalities
+- Advanced personalities
+- Smarter diplomacy

 ---

+# 💡 Development Philosophy

+This project was developed iteratively over multiple versions, with each iteration introducing new mechanics, improving AI behaviour, and refining the overall simulation.

+The focus has always been on building systems that interact naturally, allowing complex behaviours to emerge from relatively simple rules rather than relying on scripted events.

+---

+# 📚 Research & Inspiration

+The project was inspired by concepts from:

+- Agent-Based Modeling
+- Artificial Intelligence
+- Emergent Behaviour
+- Simulation Design
+- Game AI

+Development was supported by continuous experimentation, research, technical reading, and iterative refinement throughout the project.

+---

+# 🤝 Development Workflow

+This project was developed using modern software development practices.

+**Claude Code** was used as a development assistant for brainstorming ideas, discussing architecture, reviewing implementations and accelerating iteration.

+The overall system architecture, simulation mechanics, implementation, balancing, debugging and feature integration were designed, implemented and continuously refined throughout the development of the project.

+---

-## ▶️ Running the Project
+# ▶️ Running

 Clone the repository: